-This is a guest post from my Lift Off Summit partner, Patrick Rauland.
+This is a guest post from Patrick Rauland.

-One of these was Jeremiah Prummer who talked about using local events (yes – like the farmer’s market!) to explode his business.
+One talk was about using local events (yes – like the farmer’s market!) to explode his business.

 At their first weekend event they brought in $1,300.
 That was 3 times their monthly revenue at the time.